slytomcat/http-mock/README.md

     }
 ]
 ```
 When the service handles new request in `mock` mode the request is checked starting from the first record in config until it matched the record criteria.
-The record where match happened then used for making response.
+The first record where match happened is used for making response.
 When no one config records matched the incoming request then `HTTP 402 Not found` is returned with empty response body.

 The matching criteria is: `re` match the request path with parameters AND either `body-re` match body OR `body-hash` is equal to sha256 hash-sum (in HEX format) of the request body content.

 If request is maid with all parameters in the request URL (typical for GET requests) then only `re` matching works while default values for `body-re` and `body-hash` will match an empty body.
-When all request parameters are sent into the request body (typical for POST requests) then config record parameters `body-re` and `body-hash` can be used for specifying the response.
+When all or part of the request parameters are sent into the request body (typical for POST requests) then config record parameters `body-re` and `body-hash` can be used for specifying the response.
 You can use one of it leaving another with default value (that will not match any non-empty body).

 ## chunked response file format
 For responses in chunked mode the file have to be in special format.
 Example: